 - a PUMF does not exist

-- longitudinal data are required for the analysis
+- longitudinal or linked data are required for the analysis

 - the analytical work is complex in nature and not suitable for other forms of data access.